-In FY 2023 through 2027, approximately 115 current employees are projected to be eligible to retire.
+In FY 2025 through 2029, approximately 118 current employees are projected to be eligible to retire from the Employees Retirement System of Texas (ERS).

 III.
 FUTURE WORKFORCE PROFILE (DEMAND ANALYSIS)

 A. Expected Workforce Changes

 With technological advances, the information requirements and expectations of the public continue to expand.
 The Texas Lottery Commission must continue to develop the skills of current workers and identify future workforce skill sets necessary to serve these needs.
 In addition, the agency will continue to use technology to revise and streamline work processes and provide web-related services.
 Any additional legislative changes could expand or modify the workforce needs and full-time equivalent (FTE) requirements of the agency.